 Some of the landfills are actively converting the gas produced at their sites into electricity.
 This concept of waste to energy significantly helps reduce our dependence on non-renewable energy sources such as oil.

-Landfill gas is converted and used as fuel to generate electricity at power plants operate industries.
+Landfill gas is converted and used as fuel to generate electricity at power plants operating in industries.
 The gas is filtered to natural gas quality and used in places where natural gas is typically used, such as kitchen stoves.

 Separate Drop-off Sites